Sézary disease: Diagnosis

-Those who have Sézary disease often present with skin lesions that do not heal with normal medication.
+Those who have Sézary disease often present skin lesions that do not heal with normal medication.
 A blood test generally reveals any change in the levels of lymphocytes in the blood, which is often associated with a cutaneous T-cell lymphoma.
 Finally, a biopsy of a skin lesion can be performed to rule out any other causes.

 The immunohistochemical features are very similar to those presented in mycosis fungoides except for the following differences: